dwavesystems/dwave-ocean-sdk/docs/leap_sapi/admin.rst

 For sequential steps in the user interface, variables are indicated in italics; for example, **Leap Admin** > *project_name*.

 .. _admin_quick_start:

 Quick Start
 ===========

-The goal of this subsection is to invite people to a :ref:`seat-based project <admin_project_seat_time>`.
+The goal of this topic is to invite people to a :ref:`seat-based project <admin_project_seat_time>`.

 To log in to Leap Admin, you must have received an email to join a project as a